 On our Forensic Science (Foundation Entry) course you’ll get a grounding in the kinds of skills you’ll need if you want to become a forensic scientist or a crime scene investigator.

 Why study with us

-- During your course you’ll have the chance to go on an optional sandwich placement year, as well as specialist placement opportunities at the LFSA, to gain valuable industry experience.
+- During your course you’ll have the chance to go on an optional sandwich placement year to gain valuable industry experience.

 What you’ll do

 - Enhance your practical skills with a variety of hands-on Biology and Chemistry laboratory sessions and Physics workshops.

 - Learn all about crime scene investigation, including fingerprint recovery and identification, and the recovery and analysis of trace evidence such as hairs, fibres and bodily fluids.

 - On the full course you’ll get to examine evidence at simulated crime scenes inside our very own crime houses on campus.

 Following the pandemic, we have found that some courses benefit from a blended learning and teaching approach.
 Therefore, the majority of your teaching will be face-to-face on campus aside from a small amount of online teaching where we have learnt it works best.

 Please note the delivery information for this course is accurate for the academic year 2023/24.
 The information displayed in this section may not yet accurately reflect how the course will be delivered in 2024/25 but this information will be updated by December 2023.